krista9669/krista9669/README.md

 <h1>Wassup Folks!
 I'm Krishitha</h1>

 - Exploring AI, Computer Vision and Software Engineering
-- Building things that are useful, interesting, or both
+- Building things that are useful, interesting or both
 - Contributing to open source and learning in public
 - Turning curiosity into projects and ideas into reality
 - Always looking for the next challenge worth solving